 Pumas are native to Patagonia, and there is a tiny chance you will see one while hiking near El Chaltén.
 Indeed, after ascending to Laguna de los Tres, we saw some fresh puma prints in the snow.
 It was a little unnerving!
-It’s incredibly rare though for pumas to attack humans, and with some simple precautions you can keep yourself safe.
+It’s incredibly rare for pumas to attack humans though, and with some simple precautions you can keep yourself safe.

-In the campsite you will find signs giving clear instructions on what to do if you see a puma.
+In campsites you will find signs giving clear instructions on what to do if you see a puma.
 First of all, the most important thing is to stay calm.
 On the incredibly rare occasions that a puma becomes aggressive:

 - Pick up children

 - Make loud noise – shout or speak firmly

 - Throw rocks, sticks, anything you have to hand

 I can’t stress enough how unlikely it is you’ll find yourself in this situation, but it’s worth knowing what to do just in case.

 There is another local animal to be aware of: El Chaltén’s wild dogs.
 We saw plenty of these around the town.
 They are rarely a threat, but do not feed them, especially when you are setting off on a hike.
 If you do, they will try to follow you into the national park.